loganjohnson0/USDA.EPA.Package/README.md

-# Package to track the disease outbreaks in the food
+# Package to track the disease outbreaks because of food
 What the Package Does (Title Case)